 Important Note: The FDA holds the institution to high standards when justifying emergency use.
 Past lessons tell us that it is very difficult to argue that there’s no acceptable alternative treatment and that there is “not sufficient time” to obtain prior IRB approval.

 If the use of an unapproved drug, device or biologic can be justified as emergency use, the physician must fulfill several time-sensitive requirements.
-A separate Emergency Use Compliance Checklist also is available.

 Detailed instructions are provided in the Compliance Checklist.
 A brief summary follows: